tullo/shpod/README.md

 `shpod` is a container image based on the Alpine distribution and embarking a bunch of tools useful when working with Kubernetes:

+- compose
+- helm
+- jid
+- jq
+- krew
 - kubectl
-- helm
-- ship
 - kubectx + kubens
 - kube-ps1
+- kubeseal
+- k9s
+- ship
+- skaffold
 - stern
-- compose
+- tilt

 It also includes tmux, a custom prompt, and completion for all of the above.